NYC’s Best Shaved Ice

 Introduction

 Every summer since we moved to NYC, we have tracked down the best ice cream to be had.
 2017 was the summer of ice cream bubble egg waffles, 2018 birthed an exponential opening of soft serve purveyors and some very oddball icecream creations, 2019 saw the growing prominence of global flavours, 2020’s pandemic was all about ice cream deliveries, and 2021 was the summer of frozen sweet treats other than ice cream.
-This year — our sixth summer (!) — we celebrate this last month of summer with the best shaved ice in the city!
+This year of 2022 — our sixth summer (!) — we celebrate this last month of summer with the best shaved ice in the city!

 The lightest shaved ice